GabeScott/standard-works-vault/General Conference/1992 April - Unclutter Your Life.md

 This would be funny if it were not true in so many cases.
 I believe that a cluttered life can create a great deal of sorrow and sadness and be the cause of much sobbing.
 I also believe that there are a great many people in the so-called “fast lane” that want their lives back.

 A cluttered life is a life that you do not have control of.
-It is a life in which the things you have surrounded yourself with, and allow to use up your time, are controlling you and negatively influencing your happiness and eternal progress.
+It is a life in which the things you have surrounded yourself with and allow to use up your time are controlling you and negatively influencing your happiness and eternal progress.

 Our lives can become cluttered by many things.
 Some are obvious, such as material things, the stuff we collect.
-I really wish I were able to give a lesson on how to prioritize the material things, how to sort them, dispose of some, and put the rest in order, but I’m not qualified.
+I really wish I were able to give a lesson on how to prioritize the material things—how to sort them, dispose of some, and put the rest in order—but I’m not qualified.

 The last time I worked on that kind of a project, I spent nine hours moving things around, changing them from one box to another, stacking some here and some there.
 When I was finished I was so proud of myself.
 Then I realized that all I had really done was move them from one place to another.